diversen/markdown-split-by-header/README.md

 # markdown-split-by-header

-A php class that splits a markdown text into a multi-dimensional array
+A php class that splits a markdown text into a multi-dimensional array based on header level

 ## Example and documentation